Lilypads/AI-Line-Follower/simulators/Readme.md

 # Simulators
+Enki compilation and executing instructions are provided in the [Enki Readme](https://github.com/a2198699s/AI-Line-Follower/blob/master/simulators/enkiSimulator/README.md).

-Two simulation environments have been designed for this project.
-The set-up guides and descriptions for Gazebo can be found in the [Gazebo Readme](https://github.com/a2198699s/AI-Line-Follower/blob/master/simulators/Gazebo/catkin_ws/src/Readme.md) and an Enki overview is provided in the [Enki Readme](https://github.com/a2198699s/AI-Line-Follower/blob/master/simulators/enkiSimulator/README.md).
+Gazebo is an optional simulator.
+It uses more computation resources than Enki.
+The compilation and executing instructions can be found in the [Gazebo Readme](https://github.com/a2198699s/AI-Line-Follower/blob/master/simulators/Gazebo/catkin_ws/src/Readme.md)

-## To get start
-Try __EnkiSimulator__ first as the environment require less computation resource and easier to learn.

 ## Adding a Simulator